-- Loratadine is available as a suspension, dissolvable or chewable tablets for adults and children who have difficulty swallowing tablets.
+- Loratadine is available as a suspension, or as dissolvable or chewable tablets for people who have difficulty swallowing tablets.

 - See your doctor if your mild allergy symptoms have not improved after three days of treatment with loratadine, or if your hives persist for more than six weeks despite taking loratadine.

 - Discontinue loratadine tablets once your allergy symptoms have resolved.

 - Talk to your doctor before taking loratadine during pregnancy or while breastfeeding.

 - Loratadine is well absorbed after oral administration and peak levels are reached within an hour.
 Symptom relief may occur within 10-20 minutes of the first dose, with an average time of onset of 27 minutes.
 By 45 minutes, all patients should notice a reduction in their allergy symptoms.
 If not, seek further medical advice.